Showing posts sorted by relevance for query Parthian. Sort by date Show all posts

 Except in Scandinavia, Karens are dying out.

 Quite how "Karen" should be classified attracted feminist deconstruction.
 Although used exclusively in a pejorative manner toward a person of a specific race and gender, the subject, although female, is not one historically associated with discrimination in this context and thus the critical descriptive tools really didn’t exist.
 The conclusion seemed to be this was just another way to silence women, denying them a right to speak.
 The more radical feminist left, attracted more to intersectionality, suggested it was "sexist, ageist, and classist”, although, despite being deployed only against white women, it couldn’t, as a matter of law in most Western jurisdictions, be thought racist as such although, because the targets of many Karens were depicted as minorities, it did fit into the general rubric of the critique of white privilege.
-Use seems to have peaked in 2020 but Karen is still often used.
+Use seems to have peaked in 2020 but "a Karen" is still often heard.

 Sunday, November 13, 2022